What Do You Feed Baby Shrimp?

 Q: What do baby shrimp eat?

-Baby shrimp primarily feed on biofilm and algae that naturally growOpens in a new tab. in the aquarium.
+Baby shrimp primarily feed on biofilm and algae that naturally grow in the aquarium.
 However, in certain conditions, you may need to supplement their diet with baby shrimp-specific foods like powdered fish flakes, pollen, and specially formulated shrimp foods.

 Q: How do I set up the ideal habitat for baby shrimp?

 The ideal habitat for baby shrimp is a well-planted aquarium with plenty of hiding spots.
 They need places to hide, especially after molting, when they are vulnerable.
-Floating plants and leaf litterOpens in a new tab. can provide excellent cover and additional food sources.
+Floating plants and leaf litter can provide excellent cover and additional food sources.

 Q: How important is biofilm in a baby shrimp’s diet?